TypeStrong/csproj2ts/README.md

 ﻿# csproj2ts

-Queries a Visual Studio project file (.csproj or .vbproj) for TypeScript configuration information.
+Queries a Visual Studio project file (.csproj, .vbproj, .njsproj, etc.) for TypeScript configuration information.
 Will also find default config in a `Microsoft.TypeScript.Default.props` file, if referenced by the project.

 Tested with project configuration settings in TypeScript 1.4.

 ## Install

 To install, run `npm install csproj2ts`.
-Current version v0.0.2.

 This module only *collects* the information.
 What you do with it after is up to you.